Mesa, AZ 85213

 1) Immaturity or mismanagement of assets could cause an inheritance to dissipate long before you intended.

-2) Even if funds are managed well, an heir could be involved in a failed business venture or an accident.
+2) Even if funds are managed well, an heir could be involved in a failed business venture or an accident (this website will let you know more about it).
 The resulting lawsuit could result in their inheritance being taken by a judgment creditor.

 3) With a divorce, all assets not proved to be inherited or gifts are subject to division, which does not have to be evenly.
 If the inheritance you provided ends up untraceable, like in a joint account, it could all be lost.